samhains/samhains.github.io/blog/_posts/temp/2018-10-22-heterotopias.md

 **Interview with Martin Scherzinger**

-I interviewed my MCC professor Martin Scherzinger on his piece 'Executing Machines'

-An excerpt from the interview here:
+_This discussion with MCC professor Martin Scherzinger on his piece 'Executing Machines'.
+This excerpt follows from a conversation about how digital technologies weaponize human desire in the service of creating rich datasets._

 **Martin:** Cultures of computing and consumption enjoin new sublimated energies in the service of data capture and harvest.
 The capitalist surveillance economy requires richly data-fied subjects for its efficient function...
 This points to the limits of Foucauldian take on the problematics of the state of surveillance and panopticon.
 We are now in a state of addictive habituation.
 The externalisation of personalised desire.